EN

 Simply put:

-• Most of the life-threatening difficulties the world is experiencing are, ultimately, the consequences of trying to build human civilization on a view of human nature that is seriously mistaken or, at best, inadequate.
+• Most of the life-threatening difficulties the world is experiencing are, fundamentally, the consequences of trying to build human civilization on a view of human nature that is seriously mistaken or, at best, inadequate.

 To the extent that fundamental misconceptions of human nature is valid, if we are to successfully resolve the dreadful situation the world is in and to achieve a viable and sustainable planetary future, the logical and necessary starting point is to set right the way we think about ourselves and the purpose of our life.